jregula/kube-diff/README.md

 To compare images from one Kubernetes Context and Namespace to another, use the following URL http://0.0.0.0:8080/images/context_a-namespace_a/context_b-namespace-b

-For example the following URL in my local Minikube environment:
+The kubeconfig file in kube-diff will reference Kubernetes Contexts and should have access to various Namespaces.
+You will need to refer to these Contexts and Namespaces in the URL.
+For example, I have deployed this Helm Chart in my local Minikube environment with the following URL:

 http://0.0.0.0:8080/images/minikube-default/minikube2-default